L-PT-1463/TABS---The-Fusion-Game/README.md

 Acknowledgements:

 Special thanks to Landfall Games for creating Totally Accurate Battle Simulator and providing a platform for community-driven content like "TABS - The Fusion Game."
+Most images are sourced from the Fandom Wiki for TABS or from screenshots of the game.

 Thanks also to the contributors :
   AnJoMort0